OpenClaw Gateway Architecture: Understanding the Control Plane of Your AI Agent

 }

-Caddy handles TLS certificate provisioning automatically through ACME (Automatic Certificate Management Environment) — no certbot cron jobs, no manual renewals.
+Caddy handles TLS certificate provisioning automatically through ACME (Automatic Certificate Management Environment) — no certbot cron jobs, no manual renewals, no reload scripts.
 For teams without dedicated infrastructure engineers, that’s a meaningful operational advantage.
+We ship Caddy by default for most beeeowl clients unless they have existing Nginx configurations they want to extend.

 Once a connection is authenticated and assigned to a channel, the Gateway enters its routing phase.
-Every inbound message passes through a pipeline:
+Every inbound message passes through a four-stage pipeline before reaching the agent, and the response takes a symmetric four-stage pipeline back to the client.

-1. Channel adapter — Normalizes the message format.
-A Slack Block Kit payload, a WhatsApp text message, and a web UI markdown string all get converted into a common internal format.
+Stage 1 — Channel adapter.
+Normalizes the message format.
+A Slack Block Kit payload, a WhatsApp text message, and a web UI markdown string all get converted into a common internal format that the agent runtime understands without needing channel-specific parsing logic.

-2. Middleware chain — Configurable processors that inspect, modify, or reject messages.
-Common middleware includes content filtering (blocking prompt injection attempts), message logging (audit trail), and context enrichment (attaching user metadata from the token claims).
+Stage 2 — Middleware chain.
+Configurable processors that inspect, modify, or reject messages.
+Common middleware includes content filtering (blocking obvious prompt injection attempts), message logging (audit trail to a persistent log), rate limiting (per-subject and per-IP), and context enrichment (attaching user metadata from the token claims).
+Each middleware runs in sequence and any can reject the message.

-3. Agent router — Determines which agent instance handles the request.
-In a single-agent deployment, this is a direct forward.
-In multi-agent configurations, routing rules match the message to the appropriate agent based on channel, user, or content classification — see our guide to single vs multi-agent deployments.
+Stage 3 — Agent router.
+Determines which agent instance handles the request.
+In a single-agent deployment (most beeeowl clients), this is a direct forward to the configured agent.
+In multi-agent configurations, routing rules match the message to the appropriate agent based on channel, user, or content classification.
+See our guide to single-agent vs multi-agent: when you need more than one.

-4. Response pipeline — The agent’s response travels back through the chain in reverse: agent output goes through middleware (logging, content policy checks), then through the channel adapter (converting back to Slack Blocks, WhatsApp format, or markdown), then to the WebSocket connection.
+Stage 4 — Response pipeline.
+The agent’s response travels back through the chain in reverse: agent output goes through outbound middleware (audit logging, content policy checks, PII scanning), then through the channel adapter (converting back to Slack Blocks, WhatsApp format, or markdown), then to the WebSocket connection.

 # Middleware pipeline configuration